FryggFR/FryggFR/README.md

 </div>

 ### :frowning_man: Little bio !
 I'm :fr: guy who is passionate about IT, and more specifically about cybersecurity.
-I love Offensive and Defensive aspect of Cybersecurity.
+I love Offensive and Defensive aspect of Cybersecurity, i also like GRC.

 You'll find here various tools I've created, integration and write up of the various TryHackMe/HackTheBox machines I've rooted.